mongodb/docs/source/reference/mongod.rst

 .. option:: --version

-   Returns the version of the :option:`mongod` daemon.
+   Returns the version of the :program:`mongod` daemon.

 .. option:: --config <filname>, -f <filename>